guifi-org/exoadmin/data-model.md

 extends identified

-- `user`: link to legal user
+- `user`: link to Identified user
-- [boolean] `orgmember`: distinguishes between a organization member or just a subscriber/client
+- [boolean] `org_member`: distinguishes between a organization member or just a subscriber/client
 - [list of pairs of] `startsubs` and `endsubs`: list of start and end

 # Organization data